 Our main tool is a theorem of Ioffe which says that extremal quasiconformal embeddings and Teichm\"uller embeddings are one and the same \cite{Ioffe}.

-\begin{thm}[Ioffe] Let $f:X\to Y$ be a quasiconformal embedding which is not conformal.
-Then $f$ has minimal dilatation (i.e. is closest to being conformal) in its homotopy class if and only if it is a Teichm\"uller embedding. \end{thm}
+\begin{theorem}[Ioffe] Let $f:X\to Y$ be a quasiconformal embedding between finite Riemann surfaces which is not conformal.
+Then $f$ has minimal dilatation (i.e. is closest to being conformal) in its homotopy class if and only if it is a Teichm\"uller embedding. \end{theorem}

-In the special case where $X$ and $Y$ are closed, we recover Teich\-m\"uller's celebrated theorem, since an embedding between closed surfaces is a homeo\-morphism.
-What is different from Teichm\"uller's theorem, however, is that Teichm\"uller embeddings are not necessarily unique in their homotopy class.
+We reprove this theorem in Section \ref{sec:Ioffe}.
+In the special case where $X$ and $Y$ are closed, this reduces to Teich\-m\"uller's celebrated theorem, since an embedding between closed surfaces is a homeo\-morphism.
+What is different from Teichm\"uller's theorem, however, is that Teichm\"uller embeddings are not ne\-cessarily unique in their homotopy class---even after ruling out the obvious counterexamples.
 This is an important issue which we discuss next.